voxel51/fiftyone/docs/source/user_guide/index.rst

 :doc:`Using datasets <using_datasets>`
 --------------------------------------

-Use FiftyOne datasets to search, sort, and modify your data.
+Take a deep dive into FiftyOne datasets and how to use them to search, sort, and filter your data.

 :doc:`>> Learn more about using datasets! <using_datasets>`